The Core-Cusp Problem in Cold Dark Matter Halos and Supernova Feedback: Effects of Oscillation: NUMERICAL SIMULATIONS

 \subsection{Results}

-In this section, we present the results of our $N$-body simulations and compare them with the theoretical prediction via the simple analytic model given in \S 2.
+In this section, we present the results of our $N$-body simulations and compare them with the theoretical predictions of the simple analytic model given in Section 2.

-Figure \ref{df} shows the distribution function of DM particles as a function of the radial velocity.
-Dashed line is the equilibrium (non-perturbed) state of the $N$-body system for FMM model.
-Before adding the oscillatory external potential, we generate an initial stable $N$-body system with a fixed external baryon potential for a constant scale length $R_{\rm b}(t)=R_{\rm b,max}$ defined by Eq. (\ref{Hernquist}).
-Thin dotted line corresponds the distribution function of DM particles at $15 t_{\rm d}(0.2)$.
-After $30 t_{\rm d}(0.2)$ , the system reached the quasi-stable state, and it remains virtually unchanged (thick dotted line).
-Then, we add the oscillatory external potential given by Eq. (\ref{Hernquist}).
-Solid line corresponds the distribution function with the system after several oscillations.
-It clearly shows that the number of low-velocity particles decreases and that of high-velocity particles increases.
-This indicates that the system gains the net energy through the acceleration of the slow particles by the density waves induced by the oscillatory baryon potential.

-Figure \ref{T_dependence_spectrum} demonstrates how the dynamical response of DM halos depends on the oscillation frequency of the external baryon potential.
-In each panel, solid, dotted, dot-dashed and dashed lines correspond to $T = 1, 3$ and $10 \,t_{\rm d}(0.2)$ and the initial condition, respectively.
-The upper-left (upper-right) panel corresponds the final density profiles of DM halos for initially FMM (NFW) model after several oscillation periods.
-All of the models clearly show the cusp-core transition and the resultant core scale depends on the oscillation frequency of the external baryon potential.
-The vertical dashed lines in both panels correspond the core scale predicted by Eq. (\ref{nfw_general}) or (\ref{fmm_general}), where the left and right lines are the cases for $T=t_{\rm d}(0.2)$ and $T=3 \,t_{\rm d}(0.2)$, respectively.
-As you can see, our analytic model perfectly predicts the core scale derived by these numerical experiments.
-On the other hand, the system evolves adiabatically for the slow oscillation with $T = 10 \,t_{\rm d}(0.2)$.
-In this case of the adiabatic change in potential, the system always accommodates the potential, and the central cusp remains (Ogiya \& Mori 2011).
-Although the central cusp is remains, however, a bump appears at the outskirts of the DM halo.
-This bump is obviously generated by the resonance of the density wave.
-Despite beyond the appropriate range of the approximation $x_{\rm core} \ll 1$, Eq. (\ref{fmm_general}) gives a reasonable prediction such as $r_{\rm core}=0.95$ kpc for FMM halo.
+Figure \ref{T_dependence_spectrum} demonstrates how the dynamical responses of DM halos depend on the oscillation frequency of the external baryon potential.
+In each panel, solid, dotted, dotted--dashed, and dashed lines correspond to $T = \tau, 3\tau$, and $10 \tau$ and the initial condition, respectively.
+The thin solid line represents the high-resolution run of $T = 3 \tau$.
+It is clearly shown that the results converge very well.
+The upper left (upper right) panel shows the resultant density profiles of DM halos for the initial NFW (FMM) model after 10 oscillation cycles.
+Models of $T=\tau$ and $T=3\tau$ clearly show the cusp--core transition, and the resultant core scale depends on the oscillation frequency of the external baryon potential.
+In the runs of $T =10\tau$, the bump structures, decreasing in density at the outskirt with a remaining central cusp, appear.
+As discussed in Section 2, the overtone modes affect the center region, and the impacts of the overtones of high Fourier indexes are weaker than those of the fundamental tone and overtones of low indexes.
+Therefore, the number of oscillation cycles is not sufficient to flatten the cusp for the runs.